On this page

 Becoming a licensed RN in Dallas, Texas, involves graduating from an accredited and state-approved nursing program and passing the NCLEX-RN exam in addition to completing any other Texas Board of Nursing licensing requirements.
 After receiving your RN license, stay aware of the renewal timeline and requirements.
 Note that Texas is one of many states participating in the National Licensure Compact (NLC) which allows nurses licensed in Texas to practice in any participating state.
 Visit our guide to nursing programs in Texas for more information on licensing requirements.

-How Much You Could Make as an RN in Dallas, Texas
+How Much Can You Earn as an RN in Dallas, Texas?

 Earnings for Registered Nurses in Dallas, Texas